sahirmemon/engineering-onboarding-handbooks/backend/README.md

 You need the docker to run our containers

 **kubectl:** <https://kubernetes.io/docs/tasks/tools/install-kubectl/>\
-You need the kubectl interact with the Kubernetes cluster
+You need the kubectl interact with the Kubernetes cluster.
+This can be installed using brew as well: `brew install kubectl`

 **sops:** <https://formulae.brew.sh/formula/sops>\
 You need the sops to encrypt/decrypt the passwords

 **Download the mobile app:**\